-Director's Message continued from previous page sist Veterans and their families.
+Director's Message continued from previous page Veterans and their families.
 We are deeply indebted to their dedication and will continue their legacy of goodwill!
 Please look out for our next newsletter in June that will be our special pictorial edition.
 My heartfelt appreciation for your support and kokua!
 UPCOMING EVENTS:

-Vietnam War Memorial - Veteran Albert Kalahana Kuewa, State Capitol Grounds, 15 May at 1000 hrs Korean War Memorial - Veteran Frank Carpa Rocha, State Capitol Grounds, 24 May at 1000 hrs 60th Anniversary of the Korean War - Tripler Army Medical Center Kyser Auditorium, 25 May at 0900-1200 hrs
+Wed., May 15 at 1000 hrs Vietnam War Memorial - Veteran Albert Kalahana Kuewa, State Capitol Grounds Fri., May 24 at 1000 hrs Korean War Memorial - Veteran Frank Carpa Rocha, State Capitol Grounds Sat., May 25 at 0900-1200 hrs 60th Anniversary of the Korean War Tripler Army Medical Center Kyser Auditorium

-Waialua Lions Club Memorial Day Event: Sunday, 26 May, 0900 hrs Vietnam Veteran's Memorial Day Eve Candlelight Ceremony: Punchbowl, 26 May, 1700 hrs Mayor's Memorial Day Event: Punchbowl, 27 May, 0830 hrs Governor's Memorial Day Event: Hawaii State Veterans Cemetery at Kaneohe, 27 May, 1300 hrs Gen. Shinseki visited the Neighbor Islands
+Sun., May 26 at 0900 hrs Waialua Lions Club Memorial Day Event Sun., May 26 at 1700 hrs Vietnam Veteran's Memorial Day Eve Candlelight Ceremony: Punchbowl Cemetery Mon., May 27 at 0830 hrs Mayor's Memorial Day Event at Punchbowl Cemetery Mon., May 27 at 1300 hrs Governor's Memorial Day Event: Hawaii State Veterans Cemetery at Kaneohe Gen. Shinseki visited the Neighbor Islands